 - discriminates against or harasses other people or otherwise behaves in a way that endangers the peace and good order of the school’s program or facility.

 The government school principal may suspend a student of 15 years or above if they consistently and deliberately skips classes or does not complete school work or otherwise fails to take advantage of the educational opportunities provided by the school.

 In determining whether or not to suspend a student, the school principal must take into account the special needs of a student who has any special impairment or disability, and the age of the student.

 Since suspension is a serious disciplinary measure, it is used when other measures have not produced a satisfactory outcome.
 A student cannot be suspended for more than 10 school days at a time and more than 20 school days in a school year.
 School days do not include weekends, public holidays or school holidays.

-If the principal believes that the student's behaviour is serious enough to warrant immediate suspension, he or she can suspend a student immediately from school.
+If the principal believes that the student’s behaviour is serious enough to warrant immediate suspension, they can suspend a student immediately from school.
 The principal must provide the parents or guardians of the student with a written notice of suspension within 24 hours of the day when the suspension commences.
 The notice must state:

 - the reasons for suspension;